Accessible Images

 What Is Alt Text?

-Alt text is added to images on the web to provide a text alternative (text only) to those images.
+Alt text (or Alternative text) is added to images on the web to provide a text alternative to those images.
 Alt text should convey the meaning of the image rather than its appearance.

 Alt text is critical for accessibility.
 It’s what a screen reader will read to a visually impaired user when they get to an image on the page.
 It’s also helpful to have alt text in case an image fails to load on the page.
 When an image does not appear, the alt text will also help sighted users understand your content.